 It should therefore come as no surprise to hear that the New York Times has supported every single US war for the past thirty years, and that Washington Post associate editor Karen DeYoung described her paper as “inevitably the mouthpiece for whatever administration is in power.”
-Indeed, the media elite want to honour the current political-economic system as a whole since their very power and prestige deeply presuppose that system.
+Indeed, the stenographers of American journalism want to honour the current political-economic system as a whole since their very power and prestige deeply presuppose that system.
 They are committed, like members of any other corporate elite, to their own particular economic and political advantage.
 As Todd Gitlin writes,

-Thus, every month, thousands upon thousands of people around the globe die unnecessarily due to poverty, but the major media do not paint this as an acute disaster which warrants immediate foregrounding.
-It is a chronic situation which remains in the background.
+Every month, thousands upon thousands of people around the globe die unnecessarily due to poverty, but the major media do not paint this as an acute disaster which warrants immediate foregrounding.
+Rather, it is treated as a chronic situation which remains in the background.
 Preventable deaths from malnutrition and poverty are generally depicted as a fact of life, which is the fault or responsibility of no one in particular—not even those who could have done something about it.
 If these same poor people stage an armed rebellion, however, they are held responsible for the ensuing bloodshed.
 Of course, this view might well be defended; that is not the point.
 The point is that it is a view which is unnoticeably woven into the “neutral presentation” of “objective facts” in the world of news.

 It is for this reason that so much of the current coverage regarding Tump is incoherent and facile.
 Trump didn’t appear out of nowhere: the material, cultural, and political conditions that enabled him to become president were left to fester for decades beyond journalistic scrutiny because they were both outside the scope of what papers like the New York Times and the Washington Post regard as newsworthy, and, moreover, because they cohere with the ideological stance of both editorial boards anyway.
-Looking to these papers for guidance and assistance now is nothing short of madness.
+Only a fool or a propagandist would advocate looking to these papers for guidance.

 For proof of this we need only consider the recent output of these two papers.
 The Washington Post continues to assiduously promote the New Cold War narrative, while the New York Times, when it isn’t smearing millennials, is busy raising awareness about the very serious problems facing America’s billionaire class.
-In a recent op-ed, neoliberal pundit and partially preserved bog mummy David Brooks laments the death of the entrepreneurial spirit among millennials:
+In a recent op-ed, bourgeois pundit and partially preserved bog mummy David Brooks laments the death of the entrepreneurial spirit among today’s youth:

 Americans used to be entrepreneurial, but there has been a decline in start-ups as a share of all business activity over the last generation.
 Millennials may be the least entrepreneurial generation in American history.
 The share of Americans under 30 who own a business has fallen 65 percent since the 1980s.

 Since the 1980s, you say?
-I wonder what could account for this.
-Brooks concludes by implying that nobody has offered any alternative to neoliberal capitalism, that there is no social movement with a compelling plan.
+Brooks concludes by implying that nobody has offered any alternative to capitalism, that there is no social movement with a compelling plan.
 “If Trump is not the answer,” he demands, “what is?”
 Indeed, maybe we just need to give Trump a chance!

 The CIA has at various times owned or subsidized more than 50 newspapers, news services, radio stations, periodicals and other communication entities … Another dozen foreign-based news organizations, while not financed by the CIA, were infiltrated by paid CIA agents.
 Nearly a dozen American publishing houses, including some of the most prominent names of the industry, have printed at least a score of more than 250 English-language books financed or produced by the CIA … Since the closing days of World War II, more than 30 and perhaps as many as 100 American journalists employed by a score of American news organizations have worked as salaried intelligence operatives while performing their reportorial duties … At one time, according to agency sources, there were as many as 800 such ‘propaganda assets’, mostly foreign journalists.
 Asked in an interview last year whether the CIA had ever told such agents what to write, William E. Colby, the former CIA director, replied: ‘Oh, sure, all the time’… Almost at the push of a button, or so Mr. Wisner [the first chief of the agency’s covert action staff] liked to think, the ‘Wurlitzer’ became the means of orchestrating, in almost any language anywhere in the world, whatever tune the CIA was in the mood to hear.